This vegan skillet cookie is ooey, gooey and everything a great chocolate chip cookie recipe should be and MORE...but without all the dairy.

 - Salt: Salt makes all the flavors pop.

 - Vegan Chocolate Chips: Be sure to make sure that your chocolate chips are vegan.
+For more information on brands of chocolate chips that are vegan, check out my article "Are Chocolate Chips Vegan?"

 - Heat your oven to 175 C (350 F).
 Grease an 8 inch cast iron skillet with vegan butter, and set it aside while we make the cookie dough.